-So, now that you know what to look for in a free coding course, here are some of the top ones out there, in no particular order:
+So, without further ado, here are some of the top free coding classes out there, in no particular order:

 Maybe you’re trying to understand what coding even is and if the field is a viable option for you.
 If other programs seem like too big of a time commitment, and you want to first discover if programming is worth your time, these free coding classes are a great option.

-You can get a peek at the first lesson of the short course in this video, as one of CareerFoundry’s in-house developers Abhishek introduces you to frontend development:
+You can get a peek at the first lesson of the short course in this video, Abhishek Nagekar, web developer at Mozilla, introduces you to frontend development:

 freeCodeCamp is a free, online, self-paced coding bootcamp.
 There are many paths you can choose: web development, quality assurance, machine learning, information security, and more.
 If you’re unsure where to start, best to begin with the first certification in responsive web design.